Bassam Mallick

 The Indian added-sugar audit — where it actually hides

-The biggest mistake I see is people imagining "sugar-free" means giving up mithai while their actual sugar intake hides somewhere else entirely.
-The usual offenders in an Indian diet:
+The biggest mistake I see is people imagining "sugar-free" means giving up mithai while their real sugar intake hides elsewhere entirely.
+Here's roughly what the usual offenders carry — remember the whole daily budget is about 25 g:

 Open your fridge, read the ingredients, and remove the worst three offenders before you touch a single mithai.